 When my wife picked Goa as the vacation destination for this summer, a Garfield style smile popped up unknowingly on my face.
-This was the smile of a foodie for whom Goa reminded him of one and only one specific taste – a taste that had withstood the test of time; a taste that had lingered on for more than 13 years.
+This was the smile of a foodie for whom Goa reminded him of one and only one specific taste – a taste that had withstood the test of time, a taste that had lingered on for more than 13 years.
 That taste, my friends, was that of a dish called Chicken Xacuti I had from a restaurant called Mum’s Kitchen in Panaji.

-Getting back to Mum’s Kitchen – we went there for dinner one of the days – I was really excited getting into the hotel.
-I did not remember the ambience a great deal, so couldn’t compare notes from my memory archives related to the ambience.
-But I felt poshness and sophistication standing out much more than the rustic charm of traditional Goan setting – which was disappointing for me.
+Getting back to Mum’s Kitchen – we went there for dinner one of the days – I was really excited about getting into the hotel.
+I did not remember the ambience a great deal, so I couldn’t compare notes from my memory archives related to the ambience.
+But I felt poshness and sophistication standing out much more than the rustic charm of the traditional Goan setting – which was disappointing for me.
 Well, I hoped the food wouldn’t be so commercialized.
-I ordered the exact same dish I’d ordered 13 years ago – Chicken Xacuti, and King Fish curry.
+I ordered the same dish I’d ordered 13 years ago – Chicken Xacuti and King Fish curry.
 The portions were huge – each of those dishes could be shared by 3 (regular) people.
-I tucked in, and to my dismay, the Xacuti didn’t taste any special any more.
+I tucked in, and to my dismay, the Xacuti didn’t taste any special anymore.
 It is probably not that Mum’s Kitchen had gone down in their quality – it could be a combination of a lot of factors: I didn’t have a great appetite that day, I had tasted many more special dishes and been to many similar places since my first visit to Mum’s Kitchen – and a variety of other factors.
 Whatever it was, I didn’t feel that special zing I had felt on my first visit to Mum’s Kitchen.
 I probably will never go in there in my life again – for me, it had become just another expensive tourist location than a place where I would get the real traditional Goan experience.
 Some memories are best left alone – Had I not done this visit, Mum’s Kitchen and its food would have remained a special memory for me for life.
 Too bad.